DanielTockan/Crypto-Tracker/README.md

 - Add buttons to toggle the currency that numerical data was displayed in
 - Create an additional page, for currency exchange (crypto and fiat)
 - Create an individual coin page providing details on each currency - required me to fetch deeply nested data
-- Create a chart displaying time series data of historical prices (in individual coin page)
+- Create a chart displaying time series of historical data (in individual coin page)
-- Redesign the home page to displaye the top 5 coins in an automated carousel
+- Redesign the home page to display the top 5 coins via an automated carousel

 ### Build:

 Each section/page of the app was stored within its own component:

-- Home.js (MVP)
+- Home.js (MVP + Stretch)
 - Navbar.js (MVP)
 - CryptoTracker.js (MVP)
 - Exchange.js (Stretch)